memphis-iis/GLUDB/tests/README.md

 Currently we expect developers to be running local unit tests.
 We also have CI tests running on Travis CI

-TODO: mention/link all this stuff in main ../docs documentation

 Local Unit Testing
 --------------------------